April 20, 2021

 Big carriers allow customers to buy coverage with a few simple clicks at the lowest possible price, so wouldn’t it make sense to just ditch agents altogether?
 Absolutely not!
 Buying insurance is a very important decision with potentially huge ramifications if the right coverage is not obtained.
 Don’t solely rely on sales scripts or rehearsed talking points, but rather get to know each customer on a personal level.
 Chances are new customers aren’t well versed in the different policy coverages available, and rely on their agent to advise them.
 By personalizing your sales approach to focus on the specific needs of your customers.
 You are providing consumers with a crucial service that no algorithm could ever replicate, expert advice and guidance tailored to fit their needs.

 Leverage Available Technology

 You can’t battle technology, and you shouldn’t want to either.
 It is true that technology plays a big role in why consumers view insurance as a commodity, but it can also help you combat this perception.
-By leveraging carrier technologies and relying on wholesale brokers with easy to use platforms for obscure product lines (like BondExchange), agents can take advantage of the benfits of technology while maintaining their personilized sales approach.
+By leveraging carrier technologies and relying on wholesale brokers with easy-to-use platforms for obscure product lines (like BondExchange), agents can take advantage of the benefits of technology while maintaining their personalized sales approach.